IWasZ3r0Cool/WordChall/README.md

-# Wordle Clone Game
+# Wordchall: Battletech-Themed Wordle Game

-This is a simple web-based implementation of a Wordle-like game.
-The game allows users to guess a randomly selected 5-letter word within a limited number of attempts.
+Wordchall is a web-based implementation of a Wordle-like game with a twist - all words are themed around the Battletech universe.
+Players guess randomly selected 5-letter words related to Battletech within a limited number of attempts.

 ## Features

 - Simple and intuitive user interface
 - Immediate feedback on letter correctness (correct position, present in word, or not in word)
 - Responsive design that works well on both desktop and mobile devices
+- Battletech-themed words for an immersive gaming experience

 ## Getting Started